git clone https://github.com/openliberty/guide-cdi-intro.git cd guide-cdi-intro

 start directory to begin.

-When you run Open Liberty in dev mode, the server listens for file changes and automatically recompiles and deploys your updates whenever you save a new change.
-Run the following goal to start in dev mode:
+When you run Open Liberty in development mode, known as dev mode, the server listens for file changes and automatically recompiles and deploys your updates whenever you save a new change.
+Run the following goal to start Open Liberty in dev mode:

 After you see the following message, your application server in dev mode is ready: